-Couscous is a traditional North African semolina pasta, shaped like tiny grains the size of a pinhead.
-A culinary staple for more than 800 years, quick-cooking Couscous has a mild, plain flavor and a light, fluffy texture that make it an ideal base for an endless array of spice and ingredient combinations.
+Couscous is a seed-sized semolina pasta with origins in North Africa, where it has been a culinary staple for more than 800 years.
+Our quick-cooking couscous has pleasant flavor and a light, fluffy texture that make it an ideal base for an endless array of spice and ingredient combinations.

 Bring 1-1/4 cups water to a boil in medium saucepan with optional pinch of salt and 1 tablespoon of butter or olive oil.
 Stir in 1 cup of couscous and remove from heat.
 Cover and let sit for 5 minutes.
 Fluff with a fork and serve.